 These boats and their owners and crews, who have been the backbone of the SSORC over the past 29 years, will race in a Short Ocean Passage Race format, with one race each day, starting and finishing in Sydney Harbour.

 This format provides a different set of technical challenges to the windward/leeward course areas and will be more attractive to the club-based sailors.
 The start, in Sydney Harbour, also provide a bonus for the general public and sponsors, who use the regatta to entertain clients.

 At the same time, the regatta format for the IRC grand prix class (sailed in multiple divisions), along with the Farr 40, Sydney 38 and Sydney 32 one design classes competition saw an increased from four races over two days to six races over two days, using windward/leeward courses.

-In 2017 the Sydney Short Ocean Racing Championship has changed to a 2 race format, using a hybrid course of laid and virtual marks for the first time.
+Always looking to innovation, in 2017 the Sydney Short Ocean Racing Championship changed to a 2 race format using a hybrid course of laid and virtual marks for the first time.

 In 2018, organisers have responded to feedback from the competitors to return to a 4 race format.
 A long passage race will be held on the Saturday with 3 windward-leeward races for all classes held offshore on the Sunday.